christopherhuntley/ba505-docs/Tutorials/CourseCatalogDemo/Part1.md

 ## A Nasty Little Problem

-When choosing a subject for this tutorial, lots of potential problems domains were considered but it did not take long to settle on the one thing every MS BA student could relate to: just how horribly difficult it is to get basic schedule and curriculum information from the many, imperfect outlets provided by university staff and faculty.
+When choosing a subject for this tutorial, lots of potential problem domains were considered but it did not take long to settle on the one thing every MS BA student could relate to: just how horribly difficult it is to get basic course schedule and curriculum information from the many, imperfect outlets provided by university staff and faculty.

 __Course calendars are an unfortunate fact of university life.__ Every course has one.
-However, they are often buried in MS Word-formatted syllabuses (in typewriter font or, worse, written out as paragraphs) or perhaps on a class website (as a table), just like they were in 1996.
+However, they are often buried in MS Word-formatted syllabuses (in typewriter font or, worse, written out as paragraphs) or perhaps on a class website (as a table, if you're lucky), just like they were in 1996.
 ![Calendar Table](img/CalendarTable.png)

    They are vitually never found as calendars in the modern sense, where events can be browsed, queried, and updated using a calendaring app.
 ![Calendar Events](img/CalendarEvents.png)

-   While the details that one can include in the tabular formatted schedule are great, they are just not very useful when you get a text message inviting you to dinner on, say, October 9.
+   While the details that one can include in a syllabus are great, they are just not very useful when you get a text message inviting you to dinner on, say, October 9.
 Is that a holiday -- Fall Break, right? -- or do we have class that night?
 Hold on while I pull out MS Word to check ...
 It should be right there on your phone, complete with the ability for us to embellish with reminders, notes, and attachments.

    __Almost as bad as course calendars are course catalogs, which are similarly unsearchable and incovenient.__ A printed 300 page book?
 A 350 page PDF that is impossible to read on my phone?
 Really?
 ![PDF Course Catalog](img/GradCatalogPDF.png)